Portuguese name: Number of names

 It is not uncommon in Portugal that a married woman has two personal names and six surnames, two from her mother's family, two from her father's family, and the last two coming from her husband.
 In addition, some of these names may be made of more than one word, so that a full feminine name can have more than 12 words.
 For instance, the name "Maria do Carmo Mão de Ferro e Cunha de Almeida Santa Rita Santos Abreu" would not be surprising in a married woman.
 Mão de Ferro (iron hand) and Santa Rita (after Saint Rita of Cascia) count only as one surname each.
 In this case, Santos Abreu would probably have come from this woman's husband.
 She would be typically known as Maria do Carmo Abreu (since Marian invocation names tend to stick together) and would be typically alphasorted and collated under Abreu.

-In Portugal, the custom of giving a child four surnames is becoming popular, since this way a child can have each of their grandparents' surnames.
-In Portugal and Brazil, some people view this as a sign of snobbery, since it used to be the noble families who had a large number of names.
+In Portugal, the custom of giving a child four surnames is popular, since this way a child can have each of their parents' surnames.
 For instance, the Emperor Pedro I of Brazil (also known as King Pedro IV of Portugal) (1798–1834) had the full name of Pedro de Alcântara Francisco Antônio João Carlos Xavier de Paula Miguel Rafael Joaquim José Gonzaga Pascoal Cipriano Serafim de Bourbon e Bragança, and his son, the Emperor Pedro II of Brazil, had the full name of Pedro de Alcântara João Carlos Leopoldo Salvador Bibiano Francisco Xavier de Paula Leocádio Miguel Gabriel Rafael Gonzaga de Habsburgo-Lorena e Bragança.
 For the sake of simplicity, most Portuguese people use only two surnames.